-TRC Bibliography: Family Activities
+TRC Bibliography: Family Activities (Archived - no longer updated)

 There are a number of reasons to explore science with your children.
 Doing science activities together develops both parenting skills and the child's learning, problem solving and scientific skills.
 Participating in activities together promotes positive communication and quality time spent together as a family.
 And, it really is FUN!
 Activities that you may already be doing or may want to explore together include science-related field trips, reading books and magazines and watching science programs on television.
 You may want to use computer software to explore simulations of science or write some simple programs of your own.
 You can now connect to a larger world of resources through the Internet.